 So what do we do with that information?
 Alyson says herself, “We are not looking to create a better system, for we are not interested in positive politics at all.
 All we demand in the present is a relentless attack on gender and the modes of social meaning and intelligibility it creates.”
 Alyson later retracts that in her response, with a totally opposite demand that we “Abandon nihilism, abandon hopelessness, demand and build a better world.”

 Yet, isn’t gender nihilism now just a new social model, a new better system, towards a better world?
 Isn’t the relentless attack on gender from an optimistic standpoint that gender can be deconstructed in a vacuum, as if it weren’t tangled up in the ideologies of the spectacle?
-We want a relentless assault on all forms of class, and we want to include gender with that whether it’s in gender nihilism or gender abolition, but if we are to embrace any sort of cosmic pessimism in that nihilism, it should be one that disenchants our demand for others to adhere to gender nihilism.
+We want a relentless assault on all forms of class, and we want to include gender oppression with that whether it’s in gender nihilism or gender abolition, but if we are to embrace any sort of cosmic pessimism in that nihilism, it should be one that disenchants our demand for others to adhere to our individual beliefs to recognize the multiplicity of identity that will exist regardless.
 Let our critiques be immanent and our insurrections internal, because no matter how much we point out that gender is a social construct, it’s still there.
 We don’t need to be lashing out at each other for not being “gender nihilist enough” because like it or not, we currently live in a gendered world, even if that gender is just a weed grown out from the void.

 Gender Egoism: Having Your Gender and Eating It, Too

-It means we can immanently deconstruct gender, and we can create our identity with a gender without contradicting our self-interest.
+If we must deconstruct gender, let’s do so immanently.
+We can find empowerment through gender identity without contradicting our self-interest.
+We can criticize gender essentialism without policing trans people.
 We can take up gender as our property, rather than hold the very concept of gender as something sacred.
-We can make the case for anti-humanism, and we can go beyond it to “the furthest shore.”
-Or we can reject it, for the purpose of creating conversations around gender nihilism.
-Or we can find meaning and validation in non-binary identities.
-There’s infinite genders to explore because there’s infinite ways that our identities can be composed, so to limit ourselves to strictly two or none is just no fun at all, but ultimately that’s for each unique egoist to decide on their own.
+We can make the case for anti-humanism, and we can go beyond humanism to our uniqueness.
+Or we can reject the concept of gender if it has no use for us individually.
+It does not oppress others to find meaning and validation within identity.
+There are infinite genders to explore because there’s infinite ways that our identities can be composed, and ultimately that’s for each unique individual to decide on their own, not for us to impose our decisions on others – haven’t we had enough of gender colonialism from patriarchy and transmisogyny?

-Our limited idea of how gender is “supposed to work”, our insistence on concrete definitions of gender identities, these are products of domestication in the hyper-humanistic subscended object we call “civilization.”
+Our limited idea of how gender is “supposed to work”, our insistence on concrete lenses with which we must see all gender identities as problematic, these are products of hyper-humanism and authoritarianism.

-In our egoism, in our wildness, in our nihilism, be relentlessly authentic.
+In our egoism, in our nihilism, be relentlessly authentic.
 Be wholly you.
 Express yourself as you see fit.
 Identify with whatever gender you enjoy.
 Reject gender as a whole.
 Keep in mind with both that gender is still a social construct and that you are so much more than the human being gendered.
-If anyone tells you you’re wrong, it’s because they believe in you as the human, not the Unique.
+If anyone tells you you’re wrong, they aren’t interested in your experience, and they are limited by their own.
 They don’t know your full extent, nor theirs.
-They don’t know the super-sensual nothingness into which all of gender and identity and humanism can be destroyed.
+They may know the super-sensual nothingness into which all of identity can be destroyed, but they don’t know that identity can then be our property, our plaything, to do with and enjoy as we see fit.

 Identity can be a beautiful thing.
 It lets me relate to you.
 My identity is pushing me to write these words to you now so that maybe someone will find meaning.
 It can also be tricky when that identity is based on something outside of myself.

-I am agender, because I still live within a gendered world and this is how I’d describe my experience navigating that world.
+I am a trans woman, because I still live within a gendered world and this is how I’d describe my experience navigating that world.

 I am a gender nihilist because I know that gender can be deconstructed to its empty core.